cloudera-labs/hms-mirror/running.md

 **HELP**
 ```
 usage: hms-mirror
-                  version:1.2.1.7-SNAPSHOT
- -a,--acid                               ACID table Migration.
-Only
-                                         supported in the STORAGE stage
+                  version:1.8.0_275
  -accept,--accept                            Accept ALL confirmations and
                                              silence prompts
- -c,--commit                             Commit to RIGHT.
-Applies to
-                                         METADATA stage when you want the
-                                         RIGHT cluster to 'own' the data
-                                         ('external.table.purge'='true')
  -cfg,--config <filename>                    Config with details for the
                                              HMS-Mirror.
 Default:
-                                         $HOME/.hms-mirror/cfg/default.yam
-                                         l
+                                             $HOME/.hms-mirror/cfg/default
+                                             .yaml
+ -d,--data <strategy>                        Specify how the data will
+                                             follow the schema.
+                                             [SCHEMA_ONLY, LINKED, SQL,
+                                             EXPORT_IMPORT, HYBRID,
+                                             INTERMEDIATE, COMMON]
- -db,--database <databases>              Comma separated list of Databases
+ -db,--database <databases>                  Comma separated list of
-                                         (upto 100).
+                                             Databases (upto 100).
- -dbp,--db-prefix <prefix>               A prefix to add to the RIGHT
+ -dbp,--db-prefix <prefix>                   Optional: A prefix to add to
-                                         cluster DB Name.
+                                             the RIGHT cluster DB Name.
- -dr,--disaster-recovery                 Used for Disaster Recovery.
-We
-                                         will NOT assign ownership, since
-                                         the DR cluster is a Read-Only
-                                         Cluster.
-Only valid with the
-                                         METADATA stage.
+                                             Usually used for testing.
- -e,--execute                            Execute actions request, without
+ -e,--execute                                Execute actions request,
-                                         this flag the process is a
+                                             without this flag the process
-                                         dry-run.
+                                             is a dry-run.
  -f,--output-file <filename>                 Output Directory (default:
-                                         $HOME/.hms-mirror/reports/hms-mir
-                                         ror-<stage>-<timestamp>.md
+                                             $HOME/.hms-mirror/reports/hms
+                                             -mirror-<timestamp>.md
  -h,--help                                   Help
- -m,--metadata <strategy>                Run HMS-Mirror Metadata with
-                                         strategy:
-                                         DIRECT(default)|EXPORT_IMPORT|SCH
-                                         EMA_EXTRACT
+ -is,--intermediate-storage <storage-path>   Intermediate Storage used
+                                             with Data Strategy
+                                             INTERMEDIATE.
  -r,--retry                                  Retry last incomplete run for
                                              'cfg'.
-If none specified, will
+If none specified,
-                                         check for 'default'
+                                             will check for 'default'
- -rs,--replication-strategy <strategy>   Replication Strategy for
-                                         Metadata: OVERWRITE|SYNCHRONIZE
-                                         (default: SYNCHRONIZE)
- -s,--storage <strategy>                 Run HMS-Mirror Storage with
-                                         strategy:
-                                         SQL|EXPORT_IMPORT|HYBRID(default)
-                                         |DISTCP
- -ss,--share-storage                     Share Storage is used.
-Do NOT
-                                         adjust protocol namespace after
-                                         transferring schema.
+ -ro,--read-only                             For SCHEMA_ONLY, COMMON, and
+                                             LINKED data strategies set
+                                             RIGHT table to NOT purge on
+                                             DROP
+ -sql,--sql-output                           Output the SQL to the report
- -tf,--table-filter <regex>              Filter tables with name matching
+ -tf,--table-filter <regex>                  Filter tables with name
-                                         RegEx
+                                             matching RegEx
 ```

 There are 2 stages currently supported by the tool: